-The following procedure will be followed when a student believes his/her grade should be changed:
+The following procedure will be followed when a student believes a grade should be changed:

-- 1. The student shall meet with the instructor to discuss the grade. - If the issue is not resolved, and the student believes that the grade is based on mistake, fraud, bad faith, or incompetency, he/she may complain in writing to the appropriate Dean for the discipline involved.
-Student complaint forms for written complaints are available in the Dean's offices in the Manzanita Building or on the college website. - 3.
-The complaint will be reviewed by the appropriate Dean and the
+- 1. The student shall meet with the instructor to discuss the grade. - 2.
+If the issue is not resolved, and the student believes that the grade is based on mistake, fraud, bad faith, or incompetency, the student may complain in writing to the appropriate Dean for the discipline involved using the Special Consideration Request Petition available in the Admissions & Records Office or on their website. - 3.
+The consideration will be reviewed by the appropriate Dean and the student will be notified in writing of the decision.

-- student will be notified in writing of the decision. - Appeals may be made to the Vice President of Instruction or his/ her designee. - The decision of the Vice President of Instruction or his/her designee is final. - A student challenge to a final grade received in a class must occur within two academic years from the time the grade is received.
+- 4. Appeals may be made to the Vice President of Instruction (VPI) or to the VPI's designee. - 5.
+The decision of the Vice President of Instruction or the VPI's designee is final. - 6.
+A student challenge to a final grade received in a class must occur within two academic years from the time the grade is received

 (Education Code Section 76224)